Table of Contents

 | Total | $1,900 to $8,300 |

-Tub Removal
+Tub removal

-- Removing a standard tub typically costs $200 to $600, including disposal.
+- Removing a standard tub typically costs $200–$600, including disposal.

-Repairs or Changes
+Repairs or changes

-Cost of a New Bathtub
+Cost of a new bathtub

-- New tubs range from $400 to $3,000, depending on material and style.
+- New tubs range from $400–$3,000, depending on material and style.

-- Mid-range replacement tubs commonly fall between $700 and $1,000.
+- Mid-range replacement tubs typically fall between $700–$1,000.

-- Professional installation typically runs $1,000 to $3,500, depending on complexity.
+- Professional installation typically runs $1,000–$3,500, depending on project complexity.

 Average Tub Installation Cost

-Cost by New Bathtub Type
+Cost by Bathtub Type

 | Bathtub type | Average cost range |